French 3 upper: practise and consolidate: module 3

 What level is the course and do I need any particular skills?

-You should have completed French 3 lower at a gentle pace or have done 4 years of French recently.
+You should have completed a French 3 Upper: module 2, a French 3 upper: practice and consolidate module 2 or have done 4 years of French recently.

-It is also essential that you have some knowledge of basic grammar terminology such as: a verb, a noun and conjugation.
-It would be helpful if you had knowledge of more intermediate grammar terminology such as:subjunctive, conditional and pronouns.
+It is also essential that you have some knowledge of basic grammar terminology (e.g. a verb, a noun and conjugation).

 How will I be taught, and will there be any work outside the class?

 Our courses are characterised by spoken interaction and communication.
 Typical activities include pair work, group work, role plays and games.
 A range of resources will be used to support your learning including presentations, hand-outs, and audio-visual material.

 Are there any other costs?
 Is there anything I need to bring?

 The course is mainly based on the tutor's own materials.
 The tutor will advise you on a course book at the beginning of the term if necessary.
 Please note that the course book is used as a support only.
 You will not cover all the activities in the book during the course.
 If a course book is suggested, please try the European Bookshop by selecting 'City Lit' and the language you are studying at this web page or call them at 020 7734 5259.
 If you state on the website, by phone or in the shop that you are studying with us, you can claim a 10% discount.
 You might be asked for your student number.